BulkGate/woosms/readme.txt

 = Viber for Business with the official Viber partner = **Take advantage of more personal and cost-effective communication.**
-Create a verified Viber business account with BulkGate and start using Viber business messages alone or together with SMS when communicating with customers.
+Create a verified Viber business account with BulkGate and use Viber business messages alone or with SMS when communicating with customers.

 **Why use Viber business messages in your store?**

 * Viber messaging costs are approximately 50% lower than SMS costs.
 * 1 300 000 000+ users worldwide communicate via Viber.
-* Viber business messages give you the freedom to type up to 1000 characters, attach images, files, emojis, buttons, and links.
+* Viber business messages allow you to type up to 1000 characters, and attach images, files, emojis, buttons, and links.
 * You do not pay for undelivered Viber messages.
 * You can automatically resend undelivered Viber messages via SMS to ensure your customer sees the message.
 * <a href="https://www.bulkgate.com/en/solutions/viber-for-business/" target="_blank" title="Viber for Business">Read more and ask for your business account</a>

+**Why use RCS Business Messaging (RBM)?**

+* Allows you to create personalized interactions with users with a much richer and more interactive experience than traditional SMS.
+* You can provide useful information such as order alerts, payment reminders, product news, and more up to 1000 characters.
+*	You can interact with users in real-time and respond to their questions and comments.
+*	RBM is an interesting option for businesses to leverage modern technology to improve customer experience and increase sales.

 = Plugin Pricing =
 This WooCommerce SMS plugin is for free.
 You only pay for the messages you send.